pratham28032/hate-speech-detection-B.tech-final-year-project/README.md

 # Hate-Speech-Detection-in-Social-Media-in-Python
-Python code to detect hate speech and classify twitter texts using NLP techniques and Machine Learning
+Python code to detect hate speech and classify twitter texts using NLP techniques and Machine Learning It is a group project that we have submitted as our B.Tech Final year project

 **Description of the project:**